PriyankaParimi/A-Blog-Application-Ruby-On-Rails/README.md

 # ABlogApplicationRubyOnRails
-Created a blog application using Ruby on Rails
+Created a blog application using Ruby on Rails and implemented all the CRUD operations for manipulating data.